Twitch’s loss of top streamers impacts hours watched and streamed in Q4 2019, report says – TechCrunch

 The loss of several big-name streamers is finally taking its toll on Twitch, according to a new report from StreamLabs and Newzoo out today.
 In August 2019, top streamer Tyler “Ninja” Blevins, announced his intention to leave Twitch for Microsoft Mixer.
-Several others have since defected as well, including competitive gamer Michael “Shroud” Grzesiek who went to Mixer in October, Jack “CouRage” Dunlop who left in November for YouTube Live, and Jeremy “Disguised Toast” Wang who also left in November, but went to Facebook Gaming.
+Several others have since defected as well, including competitive gamer Michael “Shroud” Grzesiek, who went to Mixer in October, Jack “CouRage” Dunlop, who left in November for YouTube Live, and Jeremy “Disguised Toast” Wang, who also left in November, but went to Facebook Gaming.

 The loss of Ninja hadn’t impacted the amount of time Twitch users spent watching content on the platform as of Q3 2019, but the total hours streamed had slightly dipped.
 As of Q4 2019, however, Twitch’s momentum began to slow.

-While the Amazon-owned streaming site is still by far the leader in terms of hours of content both watched and streamed compared with rivals, the number of hours watched on Twitch declined from Q3 to Q4 2019 by 9.8%.
+While the Amazon-owned streaming site is still by far the leader in terms of hours of content both watched and streamed compared with rivals, with a market share of 75.1%, the number of hours watched on Twitch declined from Q3 to Q4 2019 by 9.8%.

-That being said, Twitch overall is still growing on a year-over-year basis, with a 12% increase in hours watched on the platform in 2019 compared with 2018.
+That being said, Twitch overall is still growing, with a 12% increase in total hours watched on the platform in 2019 compared with 2018.

 The high-profile losses are also now impacting the hours streamed on Twitch, the report found.